The Apache Software Foundation

 The Apache Software Foundation (/əˈpætʃi/ ə-PATCH-ee; ASF) is an American nonprofit corporation (classified as a 501(c)(3) organization in the United States) that supports a number of open-source software projects.
 The ASF was formed from a group of developers of the Apache HTTP Server, and incorporated on March 25, 1999.
 As of 2021, it includes approximately 1000 members.

 The Apache Software Foundation is a decentralized open source community of developers.
 The software they produce is distributed under the terms of the Apache License, a permissive open-source license for free and open-source software (FOSS).
 The Apache projects are characterized by a collaborative, consensus-based development process and an open and pragmatic software license, which is to say that it allows developers, who receive the software freely, to redistribute it under non-free terms.
 Each project is managed by a self-selected team of technical experts who are active contributors to the project.
-The ASF is a meritocracy, implying that membership of the foundation is granted only to volunteers who have actively contributed to Apache projects.
+The ASF is a meritocracy, with membership granted only to volunteers who have actively contributed to Apache projects.

 Among the ASF's objectives are: to provide legal protection to volunteers working on Apache projects, and to prevent the "Apache" brand name from being used by other organizations without permission.

-The ASF also holds several Community Over Code conferences each year, highlighting Apache projects and related technology.
+The ASF holds several Community Over Code conferences each year, highlighting Apache projects and related technology.

 History

-The history of the Apache Software Foundation is linked to the Apache HTTP Server, development beginning in February 1993.
-A group of eight developers started working on enhancing the NCSA HTTPd daemon.
-They came to be known as the Apache Group.
-On March 25, 1999, the Apache Software Foundation was formed.
-The first official meeting of the Apache Software Foundation was held on April 13, 1999.
-The initial members of the Apache Software Foundation consisted of the Apache Group: Brian Behlendorf, Ken Coar, Miguel Gonzales, Mark Cox, Lars Eilebrecht, Ralf S. Engelschall, Roy T. Fielding, Dean Gaudet, Ben Hyde, Jim Jagielski, Alexei Kosut, Martin Kraemer, Ben Laurie, Doug MacEachern, Aram Mirzadeh, Sameer Parekh, Cliff Skolnick, Marc Slemko, William (Bill) Stoddard, Paul Sutton, Randy Terbush and Dirk-Willem van Gulik.
-After a series of additional meetings to elect board members and resolve other legal matters regarding incorporation, the effective incorporation date of the Apache Software Foundation was set to June 1, 1999.
+The history of the Apache Software Foundation is linked to the Apache HTTP Server.
+Beginning in February 1993, a group of eight developers—later known as the Apache Group—started working on enhancing the NCSA HTTPd daemon, and on March 25, 1999, they formed the Apache Software Foundation.
+Its first official meeting was held on April 13, 1999, and after a series of additional meetings to elect board members and resolve other legal matters regarding incorporation, the effective incorporation date of the Apache Software Foundation was set to June 1, 1999.

+The initial "Apache Group" members of the Apache Software Foundation were: Brian Behlendorf, Ken Coar, Miguel Gonzales, Mark Cox, Lars Eilebrecht, Ralf S. Engelschall, Roy T. Fielding, Dean Gaudet, Ben Hyde, Jim Jagielski, Alexei Kosut, Martin Kraemer, Ben Laurie, Doug MacEachern, Aram Mirzadeh, Sameer Parekh, Cliff Skolnick, Marc Slemko, William (Bill) Stoddard, Paul Sutton, Randy Terbush and Dirk-Willem van Gulik.